 Many leaf shutter SLRs do not have an instant return mirror where the camera readies itself for the next shot, allowing light to pass through the lens, shutter, and bounce off the mirror and into the viewfinder again.
 The Kowa SET-R on the other hand, does have this feature, so after firing the shutter, everything must reset with the capping plate and mirror moving into the down position, and then shutter and iris reopening again allowing light to pass through.

-The following table summarizes the events that must unfold each time a photograph is taken with a leaf shutter SLR like the Kowa SET-R.
+The table on the left summarizes the events that must unfold each time a photograph is taken with a leaf shutter SLR like the Kowa SET-R.

 If this sounds like an overly complicated way to make an SLR, you’re right.
 While overall it did work, the chances for failure were higher for leaf shutter SLRs compared to focal plane SLRs due to the shutter cycling twice for every exposure taken and with the extra moving parts, there were more opportunities for things to go wrong.
 Even in the 1960s when these cameras were new, the cost to repair them was substantial due to their complexity, causing leaf shutter SLRs to earn a poor reputation for reliability.
 While I could not find any evidence of this, I would suspect that many repair shops back then might have declined service on models like these for this very reason.